cferreirobelenguer/chatBot_React_nodeJs/README.md

 ### React

-In this proyect we use funtional components in React and hooks.
+In this proyect I use funtional components in React and hooks.
-We use useContext to improve the code, we split it into multiple components to ensure more readable code
+I use useContext to improve the code, I split it into multiple components to ensure more readable code
 ## ChatBot in React
 This project was make with the library React-simple-chatbot (nodeJS) This library allows to create a funtional chatBot.